Lenfesty-b/SINDy/README.md

 - Print a summary of the results and plot sample trials to compare the trial-averaged model with the original DDM model.

 Repeat these steps for `run_lcaddm.ipynb`, `run_lca.ipynb`, and `run_nlb.ipynb`.

+#### Multi-trial Model

+For multi_trial :
+#### DDM, LCA-DDM and LCA
+- Use the {model}_run.py file to obtain the decision variable data and choice behaviour for each trial
+- Run {model}_multi.py to obtain the multi_trial models aswell as the decision variable data and choice behaviour for each trial for the SINDy model
+-
+Warning that these take sometime to run and are computationally quite expensive

 ## Contact